-Breast Milk
+Human Milk

-Breast milk can support the growth of harmful bacteria if left at temperatures above 41°F for more than two hours.
-Consider the following when storing breast milk for a storm.

-- Freeze as much of your supply as possible.
-Sealed bags or bottles of milk can be frozen into quart zip bags of water to allow for an extra layer of ice - Freeze milk in single serving portions to prevent thawing more than what will be used immediately - Use safe, drinking quality water if heating bottles - Use cleaned, sanitized bottles and containers for heating
+- Human milk can support the growth of harmful bacteria if left at temperatures above 41°F for more than two hours.
+Consider the following when storing in emergencies: - Freeze as much of your supply as possible.
+Sealed bags or bottles of milk can be frozen into quart zip bags of water to allow for an extra layer of ice - Freeze milk in single serving portions to prevent thawing more than what will be used immediately - Use safe, drinking quality water if heating bottles - Use cleaned, sanitized bottles and containers

-Keeping breast milk, formula and baby food at safe temperatures is important for keeping infants and young children healthy.
-Consider these steps when preparing for and recovering from storms.
+Keeping human milk, formula and baby food at safe temperatures is important for keeping infants and young children healthy.
+Consider these steps when preparing for and recovering from hurricanes.